titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 do the right thing, you can either set the color to it's highest possible brightness and use alpha to control the brightness level, or set alpha to 1.0 and let the framework do it for you.

+### Mirroring vs 3D Wrapping
+By default, the TE shader engine produces symmetrically mirrored images on the port and starboard sides of the vehicle.
+In most cases, this is the desired behavior because the audience is generally on only one side of the car, and the far side is not visible.

+However, for effects, panoramic views and other "special occasions" you may want to produce a full 3D wrap-around effect.
+To enable this, all you need to do is call `setPainter(new ShaderPaint3d() {});` in your pattern's constructor.

 ### Avoiding Version Chaos